 In 2003, the people of New Mexico ratified and affirmed constitutional amendments that converted the State Board of Education to the current PEC and created, instead, the PED as a Cabinet-level agency, with comprehensive authority over the administration of public primary and secondary education in the state.
-PEC, by contrast, was assigned nominal duties, such as acting as a pass-through agency for citizen input into public education policy for the Secretary of Public Education and the legislature (see, for example, Section 22-2-2.2 NMSA 1978).
+PEC, by contrast, was assigned duties such as acting as a pass-through agency for citizen input into public education policy for the Secretary of Public Education and the legislature (see, for example, Section 22-2-2.2 NMSA 1978).
+It is worth noting that the creation of the initial SBE, composed of sitting PEC members, would elevate those commissioners to an office to which they were never elected, and with which they arguably have little practical experience.

-Under the proposed governance structure, all members of the SBE would be elected, eliminating the Executive's direct authority over public education in favor of the ten-member commission, making consensus on education policy less likely, and hampering the execution of a unified vision for public education with the diffuse and possibly fractious authority of a committee; this consideration may be of particular concern, given the transfer of fiscal authority from a single administrator to the commission.
+Under the proposed governance structure, five members of the SBE would be elected, eliminating the Executive's direct authority over public education in favor of the ten-member commission, making consensus on education policy less likely, and hampering the execution of a unified vision for public education with the diffuse and possibly fractious authority of a committee; this consideration may be of particular concern, given the transfer of fiscal authority from a single administrator to the commission.